bbc-spark/sql/README.md

 <strong>SQL Server Projects</strong>

 SQL Server is a powerful database system with many components.
 The main component is the SQL Server Management Console but also includes SQL Server Integration Services, SQL Server Analysis Services, and other tools.

-These projects here include:
+  -	Converting from SAS to CSV format
   -	Data Cleaning
   -	Data Validation
-  -	Basic T-SQL
+  -	T-SQL and Python